 What About AP Test Dates for Future Years?

-You might be wondering what the AP exam schedule is for 2022 and beyond.
+You might be wondering what the AP exam schedule is for 2026 and beyond.
 Unfortunately, we cannot predict the schedule exactly.
 This is because the AP Calendar tends to change a bit from year to year.
-Since there are always slight changes, we can't say for certain what the 2021 calendar will look like—even though the changes from year to year are often minor.
+Since there are always changes, we can't say for certain what the 2026 calendar will look like, but you can look at recent trends to make a prediction for a future AP schedule.

 Calculus AB